IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Step #1: JBoss Configuration

-This tutorial uses WildFly 10.0 (Formerly known as JBoss Application Server) as the application server to deploy a WAR file using UrbanCode Deploy.
+This tutorial uses WildFly 10.0 (Formerly known as JBoss Application Server) as an application server to deploy a WAR file using UrbanCode Deploy.

 Start the JBoss application server by running the file standalone.bat.
 This file can be found in the JBoss installation directory \bin folder.